sachinanm/OOPs-concept-mini-project/README.md

    - If the transaction is successful and there are enough resources to make the selected drink, the ingredients are deducted from the coffee machine resources.
    - After making the drink, the program displays a message to the user (e.g., "Here is your latte.
 Enjoy!") if "latte" was their choice of drink.

-## Installation and Usage

-1. Clone this repository to your local machine using: